WGME-TV: News operation

 The station began a news partnership with Maine Today Media, owner of its former newspaper sisters: the Portland Press Herald, Kennebec Journal, Morning Sentinel, and Maine Sunday Telegram.
-In addition to its main studios, WGME operates a Lewiston/Auburn Bureau.
+In addition to its main studios, WGME operates a Lewiston–Auburn Bureau.
 A second bureau is in Augusta near the Maine State House.
 News 13 also has a partnership with the Lewiston/Auburn Sun Journal, using the source very frequently for stories in the twin cities.
-WGME also shares newsgathering material with WPFO, gaining WGME access to both CBS Newspath and FOX News video footage for the use of all newscasts on both WPFO and on WGME.
+WGME also shares newsgathering material with WPFO, gaining WGME access to both CBS Newspath and Fox News video footage for the use of all newscasts on both WPFO and WGME.
 WGME meteorologists provide the weather forecasts for the Portland Press Herald, the Maine Sunday Telegram, and a variety of radio stations in the Portland market.
 When providing regional and state coverage, WGME and ABC affiliate WVII-TV in Bangor share content and video footage.

 WGME does not produce local weekend morning newscasts, unlike the NBC and ABC affiliates in the Portland market.
 Instead, it broadcasts infomercials or E/I (educational and informational) children's programming early on weekends.
 For national news, the station carries the CBS News-produced CBS Saturday Morning and Sunday Morning.

 On October 31, 2013, station owner Sinclair Broadcasting bought all non-license assets of WPFO Fox 23 for $13.6 million.
 The licensing assets were sold to Cunningham Broadcasting on November 20, 2013, for $3.4 million.
 Cunningham Broadcasting closed business relationships with Sinclair in stations around the country.
-The sale made WPFO (FOX) the companion station of WGME (CBS), essentially creating an unofficial duopoly in the Portland market.
-Though throughout the State of Maine, Gannett owns both WCSH 6 in Portland and WLBZ 2 in Bangor, both NBC affiliates, creating what could be considered a statewide commercial duopoly.
-In New Hampshire, Hearst Television owns WMUR 9 and in Portland, Maine, WMTW 8, both ABC affiliates.
-WMTW can be viewed in portions of New Hampshire, overlapping the WMUR viewing area, essentially creating a dual-state duopoly.
+The sale made WPFO a sister station of WGME, essentially creating an unofficial duopoly in the Portland market.

-On September 11, 2017, WGME launched a half-hour 7:00 pm weeknight newscast.
+On September 11, 2017, WGME launched a half-hour 7 p.m. weeknight newscast.
 The opportunity came about as a result of CBS Television Distribution's decision to cancel The Insider, which had previously aired on WGME in the 7:30 p.m. weeknight time slot.